Areksbi/front-end-best-practices/README.md

 ## <a name="choose-technology-for-enterprise-projects"></a>2.
 Choose technology for enterprise projects
 ### <a name="vanilla"></a>2.1 Vanilla
-- My preferred choise but need senior Front End devs
+- My preferred choise but need Senior Front End devs
 - Create your own bundle: https://createapp.dev/
-- It's not easy to create a good Vanilla architectur
+- It's not easy to create a good Vanilla architecture
 ### <a name="angular"></a>2.2 Angular
-- With a lot of rollover on the team
+- Use if you have a lot of rollover on the team
 - Easiest for new entries
-- A lot of forms to handle
+- If you have a lot of forms to handle
 - Not the best to learn Javascript
 ### <a name="react"></a>2.3 React
-- With a lot of rollover on the team
+- Use if you have a lot of rollover on the team
-- Useful to learn Javascript better
+- Useful to learn Javascript
 - Tranding choice
+- Better for reactive rendering for complex design

 ## <a name="html"></a>3.
 HTML
 - Use **HTML5** for: